cobbledcheesestudios/example/README.md

 # example
-This is an repository used for example purposes
+This is an repository used for example or testing purposes